This is my complete guide to accounting automation in 2022.

 So if someone is looking for an extra 65k in profit for a given period, I can play with the parameters in many ways to achieve that number.

-In this example, I increased:
+In this example, It increased the:

 - Revenues by 15%